-Can you complete your tax return before the filing deadline?
-If you can’t, you’re not alone.
 Many businesses aren't able to gather all their documentation and file an accurate return by the deadline.
 If this situation applies to your business, you can file for a six-month automatic extension of time.

 In this article we'll cover the tax filing deadlines and how you can file for an extension.

 Or, if you want to file for a tax extension as an individual, see this TurboTax article.

 The deadline to file your federal tax return is based on your filing status:

 Note: These dates generally stay the same year-over-year.
 If day 15 falls on a weekend, a legal holiday, or a special situation (for example: COVID), these due dates are delayed until the next business day.

 - S corporation (S-corp) and partnership returns: March 15, 2021